saumya8858-pixel/E-complaint-portal-/README.md

-# E-complaint-portal
+  # E-Complaint Portal Website

-E-Complaint Portal for College Students is a web-based application that allows students to register and track complaints digitally.
-It ensures secure, transparent, and efficient grievance management, reducing manual paperwork and improving communication between students and college administration.
+  This is a code bundle for E-Complaint Portal Website.
+The original project is available at https://www.figma.com/design/XDipINOAZWYyJPyw5rESHI/E-Complaint-Portal-Website.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.